-The following table presents fees billed for professional audit services and other services rendered to us by our independent registered public accounting firm for the years ended December 31, 2021 and 2020.
-BDO USA, LLP ("BDO") has served as our independent registered public accounting firm for the fiscal year ended December 31, 2021.
-Prior to the completion of the Business Combination, the independent registered public accounting firm of Playboy (the accounting acquirer in the Business Combination) for the fiscal year ended December 31, 2020 was Prager Metis CPAs LLP ("Prager").
+The following table presents fees billed for professional audit services and other services rendered to us by our independent registered public accounting firm for the years ended December 31, 2022 and 2021.
+BDO USA, LLP ("BDO") has served as our independent registered public accounting firm for the fiscal years ended December 31, 2022 and 2021.

-2021 2020
+2022 2021

-Audit Fees (1) \$ 1,392,000 \$ 696,000
+Audit Fees (1) \$ 2,857,656 \$ 1,392,000

-Tax Fees (2) 25,000
+Tax Fees (2) 45,692 25,000

-Total \$ 1,417,000 \$ 696,000
+Total \$ 2,903,348 \$ 1,417,000

-(1) Audit fees consist of fees billed for professional services rendered for the audit of our year-end consolidated financial statements, reviews of our quarterly interim financial statements, services in connection with the acquisition audits, and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings.
+(1) Audit fees consist of fees billed for professional services rendered for the audit of our year-end consolidated financial statements, reviews of our quarterly interim financial statements, audits of our internal control over financial reporting, reviews of documents filed with the SEC, services in connection with the acquisition audits, services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings, comfort letters, consents and certain accounting consultations in connection with the audits.